Slow Cooked Beef Stew with Red Wine, Carrots and Tomatoes

 - This version is more elegant than your typical stew, you’ll find a few extra ingredients that push it over the top— including Cognac and even a bit of orange zest.
 It will definitely impress your family and friends!
 And if you’re looking for another slow-cooked beef recipe, check out my ultimate pot roast recipe!

-- First, purchase a good cut of meat for stew.
+- PRO-Tip: Purchase a good cut of meat for stew.
 I recommend a chuck roast, and it’s best to buy it whole and cut it into cubes yourself.
 Chuck roast is flavorful with good marbling along with lots of collagen-rich connective tissue which helps keep the beef moist and tender.
 Chuck must be cooked slowly or else it will be tough.

 - Cut your own beef stew meat.
 Cutting the roast into 1 1/2 inch cubes only takes a few minutes and you can easily remove any excess fat.
 Plus your pieces will be consistent sizes, which lets them brown and cook evenly, and not made up of different cuts of beef as can happen with grocery store stew meat.